vocascan/vocascan-frontend/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!

-For a more detailed instructions about contributing visit our [contribution docs](https://docs.vocascan.com/#/vocascan-desktop/contribute).
+For a more detailed instruction about contributing visit our [contribution docs](https://docs.vocascan.com/#/vocascan-desktop/contribute).